ishiland/cmv-widgets/AdvancedDraw/readme.md

 This widget was slightly modified from the codebase found [here](https://github.com/stevenjh/advanced-draw-widget/tree/development).

 ## Features
-- Add text to map
+- Add styled text and geometries to map
+- Right click drawing to edit
 - Redo and Undo drawn features
 - Snap to existing features
-- Specify Outline, Fill and Width properties

 ## Configuration